opvious/abaca/packages/abaca/README.md

 ```

 1. The `content-type` header (or, if omitted, the SDK's default) must match one
-   of the operation's request body mime types.
+   of the operation's request body's mime types.
 [The type of the request's body
    automatically reflects this value.](#request-body-type-inference)
 2. The `accept` header (or, if omitted, the SDK's default) must match one of the
    operation's response mime types.
 [The type of the response automatically